-Join Martin Guidry for an in-depth discussion in this video Understanding indexes, part of Designing Database Solutions for SQL Server 2012.
+Join Martin Guidry for an in-depth discussion in this video Understanding indexes, part of SQL Server 2012: Designing Database Solutions.

 - SQL Server 2012 supports many different…types of indexes, and I'd like to talk about…each one of them briefly here.…The different types are clustered, nonclustered,…columnstore, spatial,…XML, and full-text.…A clustered index determines…how a table is written to disk.…So if we say that a certain table has a clustered…index on a field like name, then the records…of that table will be written to the disk…in alphabetical order by name.…